jonjon3256/proj5-mongo/README.md

 * The working application.

-* A README.md file that includes not only identifying information (your name, the path to your application on ix) but but also a revised, clear specification of the brevet controle time calculation rules.
+* A README.md file that includes not only identifying information (your name) but but also a revised, clear specification of the brevet controle time calculation rules.

 * Dockerfile